gtxaspec/wz_mini_hacks/README.md

 ## Setup v2

 1. git clone the repo or download the repo zip
-2. format micro-sd card as fat-32 ( this is a hard requirement, the bootloader does not support ex-fat or ext, and thus will not load wz_mini ), volume name does not matter.
+2. format micro-sd card as fat-32 ( this is a hard requirement, the bootloader does not support ex-fat or ext, and thus will not load wz_mini ), DOS partition map type, volume name does not matter.
 3. Run `compile_image.sh` using linux, wait for the script to finish.
 4. Copy all the files inside of SD_ROOT to your micro sd card
 5. Copy the generated `demo.bin` to root of your micro sd card